 Democrat O'Rourke drops out of 2020 presidential race

-WASHINGTON, Nov 1 (Reuters) - Democrat Beto O'Rourke dropped out of the crowded 2020 U.S. presidential race on Friday, saying it had become clear his campaign did not have the resources to continue to seek his party's nomination.
+WASHINGTON: Democrat Beto O'Rourke dropped out of the crowded 2020 US presidential race on Friday (Nov 1), saying it had become clear his campaign did not have the resources to continue to seek his party's nomination.

 "My service to the country will not be as a candidate or as the nominee.
 Acknowledging this now is in the best interests of those in the campaign; it is in the best interests of this party as we seek to unify around a nominee; and it is in the best interests of the country," O'Rourke wrote in a post that he shared on Twitter.

-O'Rourke, 47, a former Texas congressman, was struggling to qualify for the next Democratic debate after months of poor showings in opinion polls and lackluster fundraising.
+A former Texas congressman, O'Rourke was struggling to qualify for the next Democratic debate after months of poor showings in opinion polls and lacklustre fundraising.

-O'Rourke, who became a Democratic rock star after almost winning a US Senate seat in Texas in 2018, said he would also not be running for the Senate next year, a decision that will disappoint some party leaders.
+O'Rourke, 47, who became a Democratic rock star after almost winning a US Senate seat in Texas in 2018, is not expected to run for the Senate next year, although party leaders are expected to urge him to run.

 "We will work to ensure that the Democratic nominee is successful in defeating Donald Trump in 2020.
 I can tell you firsthand from having the chance to know the candidates, we will be well served by any one of them, and I’m going to be proud to support whoever she or he is," O'Rourke's Twitter post said.